sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/bubble.png' | prepend: site.baseurl }}" alt="Bubble Wizard" /></p>

 - **Radius (min-max)**
-  Set the sizes of the smallest and largest markers (bubbles) on your map.
+Set the sizes of the smallest and largest markers, or bubbles, on your map.

 - **Bubble Fill**
-  Set the color and opacity with which to fill your bubble markers.
+Set the color and opacity of bubble markers.

 - **Bubble stroke**
-  Edits multiple values: the width of your bubble stroke, a.k.a. border or outline (a value between 0-40); the color of your bubble stroke (using Hex codes or by selecting from the color palette), and the opacity of your point (a value between 0-1).
+Edits multiple values: the width of your bubble stroke, a.k.a. its border or outline (a value between 0-40); the color (using Hex codes or by selecting from the color palette), and the opacity (a value between 0-1).

 - **Described in earlier section**
   - Column